-If you decide to go the DIY route by forming your LLC, you’ll need a registered agent and business address, as well as a way to manage your mail.
+If you decide to go the DIY route when forming your LLC, you’ll need a registered agent, business address, and way to manage your mail remotely.
 With a VPM virtual mailbox, you’ll get all three!
-Your new commercial business address will protect your privacy since you can use it for paperwork and customer communications.
+Your new commercial business address will protect your privacy since it can be used for paperwork and customer communications.
 You’ll also enjoy FREE registered agent services as long as you are a VPM customer, as well as access to convenient services like mail and package scanning and forwarding.

-What Way Should You Choose For Your Single-Member LLC?
+What Method Should You Choose For Your Single-Member LLC?

-While forming multi-member LLCs and corporations tend to involve complex paperwork and processes that often warrant outside help, like a formation company or lawyer, your single-member LLC can be up and running in a single afternoon if you know where to start.
+Forming multi-member LLCs and corporations tend to involve complex paperwork and processes that often warrant outside help, like a formation company or lawyer.
+However, your single-member LLC can be up and running in a single afternoon if you know where to start.